ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

     * "When a configured string pattern is matched in the content while typing, the autocompleter will be triggered."
 * Link active highlight bug in dark mode.
 * Can't click to move caret in margins in markdown editor full-width mode.
+* Local images don't display... possible to fix or remedy somehow?

 ## User Input